GB0ZqhA1/GCP/README.md

 ...

-# In retraining, add a group lasso term to loss
+# In training with regularization, add a group lasso term to loss
 loss = criterion(outputs, labels) + optimizer.reg(reg, 5e-5)

 ...